Do1kk/th4-docker-templates/README.md

 https://localhost:8765

 ## Before "docker up".
-### 1. Update thehive.conf and cortex.conf files for nginx as appropriate.
+### 1. Update vol/nginx/thehive.conf and vol/nginx/cortex.conf files for nginx as appropriate.
 * Update server_name for your fqdn
 * Review/modify the configuration for your requirements